NicolaPapini/Circular-Linked-List/README.md

 # Circular Linked List

 RISC-V Assembly project to manage a Circular Linked List.
-The program also execute a series of commands that are provided as an input string by the user.
+The program will also execute a series of commands that are provided as an input string by the user.

 ## Project Details

-Each node of the list is 5 byte, divided as follows:
+Each node of the list is 5 bytes, divided as follows:
 - DATA(Byte 0): contains the information which is an integer number that represents an ASCII character.
-- POINTER(Byte 1-4): contains the pointer to the next element of the list or itself it's the only element in the list.
+- POINTER(Byte 1-4): contains the pointer to the next element of the list or itself if it's the only element.

 To sort the list the following order is applied (in a transitive way):